yukunchen113/yukunchen113.github.io/about.md

 I am a **final year Mechatronics Engineering** student at McMaster University.
 At McMaster, Mechatronics is mostly on the software side.
 We focus on **embedded software** and HDLs.
 I've also done mechanical work in **robotics**, mechanical vibrations, and dynamics.
 In terms of the electrical side, along with HDLs (Verilog) we have worked with electrical instrumentation and electricity and magnetism.
 This year, I am excited to be taking courses in parallel computing and computer networks!

 Personally, I have a strong interest in **Machine learning**.
-Ever since attending NeurIPS 2018, I have been interested in the unsupervised learning of disentangled representations.
+Ever since attending NeurIPS 2018, I have been interested in the **unsupervised learning of disentangled representations**.
 Though I have focused on unsupervised methods currently [this paper](https://arxiv.org/pdf/1812.02230.pdf), it is mentioned that we should move from a passive learning style to an active one.
 I believe that finding proper representations of your data is what will lead to efficient and scalable [continual learning](https://papers.nips.cc/paper/8193-life-long-disentangled-representation-learning-with-cross-domain-latent-homologies.pdf), hierarchical learning, and interpretability.